Brahex/text-mining-final-project/README.md

 ### Sarah de Jong, Tom Klein Tijssink, Lukas Busch

 ## Abstract
-The goal of this report is to explore different machine learning approaches to generate song lyrics.
+The goal of this project is to explore different machine learning approaches to generate song lyrics.
 We use a dataset that contains 362.237 songs.
 First, we use a BERT model in order to add a positive or negative sentiment to each song.
-Then, we explore a simple N-gram model, a word-based LSTM, a character-based LSTM, and a GPT-2 model to generate song lyrics by using N-grams.
-After evaluating the results with a survey, it is found that the GPT-2 model performs best.
+Then, we explore a simple N-gram model, a word-based LSTM, a character-based LSTM, and a GPT-2 model to generate song lyrics.
+After evaluating the results with a survey judged by people, it is found that the GPT-2 model performs best.

 ## Research questions
 Can we create a song writing program that takes a number of words as well as a genre and sentiment (positive/negative) to generate lyrics?